GCOOS/erddap2agol/README.md

 **Subscribe to the GCOOS newsletter for updates.** <br />

 ## Who is this for?
 This tool was principally designed for data managers who wish to expand the utility and accessibility of their ERDDAP services.
-To use the data maintenance capabilities (NRT or Weekly updates), you must be an administrator of your ArcGIS Online orginization.
+To use the data maintenance capabilities (NRT or Weekly updates), you must be an administrator of your ArcGIS Online organization.
 That said, anyone can run this tool to create ERDDAP data on their ArcGIS Online account!
 With an easy to use command line user interface and a ready made ArcGIS Online notebook, virtually no programming experience is necessary! <br />

 **Please note that this program, if you ask it to, will obediently consume all your ArcGIS Online credits.** <br />